Consumer Warning: The Pink Panther Buys a New Laptop

 Consumer takeaways

-- Be aware the longer the new laptop is used the lower the recharge capacity of the battery.
-My laptop is now about 4.5 hours with a recharge time of about 45 minutes.
+• Be aware that the longer the new laptop is used, the lower the battery’s recharge capacity.
+My laptop battery lasts about 4.5 hours and has a recharge time of about 45 minutes.

-- Check the protection policy of every debit and credit card in your possession even from the same bank when using one for purchase.
-Sometimes the protection time limits differ.
+• Check the protection policy of every debit and credit card in your possession, even from the same bank, when using one for purchase.
+Sometimes, the protection time limits differ.
 Do not rely on a call to customer service for the information.
-Those time limits will rule over a vendor’s return policy under the right conditions.
+Under the right conditions, those time limits will rule over a vendor’s return policy.

 A Visa complaint could have been filed for up to 120 days of purchase.